This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Right across Spain, from the largest cities to the smallest villages, fiestas or parties, are an important annual marker and a great excuse to celebrate life.

-Usually held to mark a religious day, these riotous parties are one of the greatest pleasures of traveling in Spain.
+Usually held to mark a religious day, these riotous parties are one of the greatest pleasures of travelling in Spain.

 The streets are adorned with decorations, street food is prepared, wine flows, and live music is played as people come together.
 Everyone is welcome; to visit Spain and not join a fiesta is to miss the ethos and spirit of this country entirely.